anyaevostinar/anyaevostinar.github.io/classes/201-f21/java_scavenger.md

 ## Grading and submission
 This activity is graded entirely on effort.
 You are expected to finish it and make sure that you understand it, but you will get full credit as long as you submit something that shows that you attempted all the exercises by the deadline.
+Submit your file `ReferenceSheet.java` on Moodle.
+Remember to note who your in-class partner was and what portion you completed with them and what portion you completed separately.
+If you got help from anyone else (or any outside sources), remember to cite them in the header of the file.